Noise-induced stop-and-go traffic dynamics: Modelling and control: Noise-induced phase transition

 \paragraph{Noise driven by the Ornstein-Uhlenbeck process}

 For modelling purposes and sake of simplicity, it is convenient to assume that white noise affects the measurement of the gap.
-However, humans and vehicles are not atomistic.
-In fact, it would be more realistic to assume that measurement perturbations are correlated over time.
-In this context, we carried out further simulations using independent Ornstein-Uhlenbeck processes, denoted by $\tilde\xi_n$, instead of the white noise $\sigma\xi_n(t)$ in \eqref{eq:SATG}.
+However, human and vehicle perception is not atomistic.
+It would be more realistic to assume that measurement perturbations are correlated over time.
+In this section, we carry out further simulations using independent Ornstein-Uhlenbeck processes, denoted by $\tilde\xi_n$, instead of the white noise $\sigma\xi_n(t)$ in \eqref{eq:SATG}.
+The ATG model driven by the Ornstein-Uhlenbeck process is given by